Probate

 The process may be slower than a trust administration due to required court petitions and court hearings.
 The attorney fees for representing you as a personal representative of an estate are based on the value of the estate and are paid from the estate at the end of the probate court administration process.
 The breakdown of attorney fees for probate court administrations can be found below or in California Probate Code 10810.

-We are experienced at representing personal representatives (also called administrators or executors) in all phases of the process; we will help you through the probate process in as painless and quick a manner as possible.
+We represent personal representatives (also called executors or administrators) throughout all phases of the probate process.
+Our goal is to help make the process as efficient, straightforward, and stress-free as possible.

 How much does probate cost?